Required Records and Administrative Tasks for Child and Adult Care Food Program Sponsors

 B. Using the approved HIS or Enrollment List, mark the corresponding A, B, C income category for each participant that is documented to be in attendance.
 If a HIS is missing or incomplete, or if it was not approved prior to the end of the month, mark the participant as a category C.

 C. Add up and report the total A, B, and Cs on the claim.

 5. For-profit centers must determine if they meet the 25 percent claiming percentage for each site.

 Annual Administrative Tasks and Records for CACFP Sponsors

-• Complete the CACFP Application Renewal.
+· Complete the CACFP Application Renewal.
 Update and submit on-line for both sponsor and site applications.
-Upload the following documents as applicable: Vended Meal Contract or Renewal, License, and Birth Date Disclosure.
-For multi-sites: Board Composition form, budget, staff monitoring form, and management plan certification and supporting documentation.
+Upload the following documents as applicable: Vended Meal Contract or Renewal, Tribal License, Attachment for Non-Licensed Sites and Principal Information Form.
+For multi-sites: detailed budget worksheet, staff monitoring form, and management plan certification and supporting documentation.